Are You Eligible for a Mandatory Treatment Order (MTO)?

 - The offence is a fine-only offence;

-- The offence is punishable with imprisonment for more than 3 years; or
+- The offence falls under this list of prescribed offences but is punishable with imprisonment for more than 7 years; or

-- The offence will leave a criminal record which cannot be spent
+- The offence will leave a criminal record that cannot be spent.

-Regardless of the above-mentioned exceptions, the court may still make an order for MTO in accordance with section 339 of the Criminal Procedure Code (CPC) even if the offender:
+Otherwise, the offender may generally be eligible for an MTO in accordance with section 339 of the Criminal Procedure Code (CPC).
+This is even if the offender:

 - Had been admitted to an approved institution under section 34 of the Misuse of Drugs Act or approved centre under section 17 of the Intoxicating Substances Act at least twice;

-- Had previously been admitted to an approved institution or centre and is now facing an offence under the Misuse of Drug Act, the Misuse of Drugs Regulations or the Intoxicating Substances Act; or
+- Had previously been admitted to an approved institution or centre and is now facing an offence under the Misuse of Drugs Act, the Misuse of Drugs Regulations or the Intoxicating Substances Act.

 The court will assess and decide on the eligibility of the offender based on the final report submitted by the court-appointed psychiatrist on this matter.